-Okay, we agree.
-A dog’s nose is a dog’s superpower.
+A dog’s nose is its superpower.
 In fact, it’s so powerful that a dog could, if it desired to do so, detect a single spoonful of sugar in a million gallons of water (two Olympic-size pools).

 As a former K-9 handler, tales (pun intended) of amazing sniffers fascinate me.
 For example, the dog who detected 35 pounds of marijuana wrapped in watertight material and submerged in a car’s gas tank that was filled to the brim with gasoline.
-Another dog, a cancer-sniffing dog insisted on melanoma in a spot on a patient’s skin that doctors had pronounced as cancer-free.
-Finally, after more testing (because the dog insisted), a biopsy confirmed melanoma in a small fraction of the cells.
+Another dog, a cancer-sniffing dog insisted that a spot on a patient’s skin was melanoma, a place that doctors had pronounced as cancer-free.
+Finally, after more testing, a biopsy confirmed melanoma in a small fraction of the cells.
 This SuperDog, of course, dropped the mic and left the building.

 So, in the field, how do dogs use that extraordinary group of sensors to zero-in on their targets (narcotics for drug-detection dogs, explosive for bomb dogs, etc.).